thumbor/thumbor/docs/configuration.rst

    ## has no transparency (via alpha layer).
 WARNING: Depending on case, this is
    ## not a good deal.
 This transformation maybe causes distortions or the size
    ## of image can increase.
 Images with texts, for example, the result image
-   ## maybe will be distorced.
+   ## maybe will be distorted.
 Dark images, for example, the size of result image
    ## maybe will be bigger.
 You have to evaluate the majority of your use cases
    ## to take a decision about the usage of this conf.
    ## Defaults to: False